archo5/dato-format/README.md

 VREF(T) = uint32
 # -- if PROPERTY-BYTE [bitwise-and] bit-4 (relative refs) --
-# an offset backwards from the object's "origin" (aligned offset to data after size)
+# an offset backwards from the array/map "origin" (aligned offset to data after size)
-# absolute offset = object's origin - VREF-value
+# absolute offset = array/map origin - VREF-value
 # relative references to values tend to compress better since referenced values are typically nearby
 # in this spec, T optionally specifies the type that is expected to be at the end of the reference
 # -- otherwise --
 # same as REF(T)

-OBJECT =
+MAP =
 {
-	ALIGN(SIZE(OBJECT), 4) # for mixed-value sizes, the alignment must take into account all the values
+	ALIGN(SIZE(MAP), 4) # for mixed-value sizes, the alignment must take into account all the values
 	# <- start (where references point to)
-	size = SIZE(OBJECT) # the number of properties in the object keys = KEY[size] # no duplicates allowed!
+	size = SIZE(MAP) # the number of properties in the object
+	# <- origin (for relative value refs)
+	keys = KEY[size] # no duplicates allowed!
 	values = VALUE[size]
 	types = TYPE[size]